 There was something appealing about Golly’s quiet life here, nurturing and planting trees, and I admired the reverence with which he held the rainforest.
 That evening, when I asked him if he ever gets lonely here, he replied: ‘Oh, no, no, no. I’m in the Daintree.
 I’m happy.’

 He told me about an incident that happened a few years ago, when he woke during the night to an almighty roar — it sounded like the world was splitting apart at the seams.
 The next morning the massive landslide had appeared on the nearby mountain face and house-sized boulders were strewn through the forest — ‘It was probably the most exciting thing that’s happened here in the last hundred thousand years!’

 It was finally time for me to leave, and I loaded up my bike and said farewell to Golly, inspired by everything he and the organisations he’s worked with have achieved; blocks such as Lot 46, which have become world class examples of how effective restoration can recreate a natural ecosystem.

-I later gave Kelvin Davies a call to thank him as well, and he told me some great news: the Douglas Shire Council had just succeeded in buying back a 320 hectare property, including the two large cleared paddocks that I’d passed near the ferry crossing which they planned to revegetate.
-Of the original 1100 subdivided lots, there are now only about 170 blocks left that could be developed.
-Thanks to a few determined individuals and the generosity of thousands, the Daintree lowlands are being rescued hectare by hectare.
+I later gave Kelvin Davies a call to thank him as well, and he told me some great news: the Douglas Shire Council had just succeeded in buying back a 320 hectare property, including the two large cleared paddocks that I’d passed near the ferry crossing, which they planned to revegetate.
+Of the original 1100 subdivided lots in the Daintree, there are now only about 170 blocks left that could be developed.
+Thanks to a few determined individuals and the generosity of thousands, the rainforest lowlands are being rescued hectare by hectare.